unchainedshop/unchained/docs/source/config/extending-schema.md

 ```

 Note: While every entity that listed above exposes a meta property there is an exception for Order related entities.
 Order related entities store `meta` property and other useful information about the order under `context` property.
-So in order to get the `meta` value of an order you read it from the `context` like so `context.meta`.
+So in order to get the `meta` value of an order you read it from the `context`.
 This entity types are listed below:

 ```
   Order